Rahull28/Rahull28/README.md

 **Talking about Personal Stuffs:**

 - 👨🏽‍💻 I’m currently Studing BCA;
-- 🌱 I’m currently learning python, HTML, CSS and C++;
+- 🌱  I’m currently learning PYTHON, HTML, CSS, JS BASICS and C++;
 - 👯 I’m looking to collaborate as a team player;
 - 💬 Ask me about anything, I am happy to help;
 - 📫 How to reach me: funwithrahul28@gmail.com;